preciofishbone/OmniaDocsG2/blocks/properties-block/index.rst

 Properties block
 ================================================

 Use this block to display information from a property, for example useful when creating a custom user profile card.
-This block is available in Omnia 7.0 and later.

 Settings
 ***********